User Guide

 Credential Types Reference

 AlloyScan stores credentials in an Audit Service's credentials pool.
-Each credential is one of seven typed records.
-AlloyScan uses the credential type to authenticate to a matching target (Windows host, Linux host, hypervisor, SNMP device, or cloud account) during scan and audit.
+Each credential is one of nine typed records.
+AlloyScan uses the credential type to authenticate to a matching target (Windows host, Linux host, hypervisor, SNMP device, or cloud or provider-specific source) during scan and audit.

 Fields by type